mauriciofmar3/mauriciofmar3.github.com/_posts/2014-09-05-covariance-and-contravariance.md

 tags: programming
 ---

-I hope to make this post a go-to quick reference for how exactly variance works in Java.
-Lots of programming languages do this in different ways, so it can be tricky to switch between environments and keep the variance rules straight.
+This post is a go-to quick reference for exactly how covariance and contravariance work in Java.
+Lots of programming languages do this in different ways, so it can be tricky to switch between languages and keep the rules straight.
+When you switch over to Java, use this guide to refresh your memory.

 Assignment
 ----------